-A North Dakota (ND) quitclaim deed is a legal document that allows a property’s owner or seller (grantor) to transfer ownership and interest in a property to another person (grantee), with no guarantee that they have the right to do so or the title is clear.
+A North Dakota (ND) Quitclaim Deed is a legal document that allows a property’s owner or seller (grantor) to transfer ownership and interest in a property to another person (grantee), with no guarantee that they have the right to do so or that the title is clear.

 Sometimes people use the wrong term to refer to a quitclaim deed.
 The terms “quit claim deed,” “quit claims deed,” or “quick claim deed” are all incorrect terms for a quitclaim deed.